Gabisonfire/dashboard-q/readme.md

 Dashboard-q is a homelab dashboard with qBittorrent, PRTG and forecast.io integration.

+## Installation

-Extract to your webserver and create/edit the "config.ini" file with the proper settings in the same directory as "requests.php".
-You'll also need to put your own ips in "home.php".
+Extract to your webserver and create a "config.ini" file with the proper settings in the same directory as "requests.php" and a "bookmarks.dat" in the same directory as "index.php".
 Your config file should look like this:

 	torrent_username = "myuser"